10DLC Registration & Regulations Guide

 Requirement:

-1. Businesses must add specific wording to their Terms & Conditions and Privacy Policy.
+1. Businesses must add specific wording to their Terms & Conditions and Privacy Policy page.

 Example: